petyline/o-hub.github.io/_posts/2015-11-12-parcel-tracking-system-for-courier-companies.md

 The scope of this project covers all details of a typical e-post application, with emphasis on the front-end portal but excludes the gateway applicationimplementations and technologies.
-The gateway end which is a very secure e- payment environment is often times built using ss1 protocol, which can be procured from the gateways companies and integrated to the e-commerce siteto support online, onsite payment management.
+The gateway end which is a very secure e- payment environment is often times built using ssl protocol, which can be procured from the gateways companies and integrated to the e-commerce siteto support online, onsite payment management.

 This project work is divided into five chapters.

-Chapter one starts with theintroduction, theoretical background, statement of problem, aims andobjectives of the study, organization of research and definition of terms.Chapter two focus on the review of related literature.
+Chapter one starts with theintroduction, theoretical background, statement of problem, aims andobjectives of the study, organization of research and definition of terms.

+Chapter two focus on the review of related literature.

 Chapter three isconcerned with the system analysis and design.